List of Great Northern route stations

 The Great Northern route is a suburban rail route in London and the East of England.
 The route consists of services on the southern end of the East Coast Main Line, which is the main railway link between the cities of London and Edinburgh, as well as its associated branches, including the Cambridge line, Fen line, Hertford Loop line, and Northern City Line.

-The route is currently operated by Great Northern, which is one brand under the umbrella of Govia Thameslink Railway.
+The route is currently operated by Great Northern, which is one brand under the umbrella of Greater Thameslink Railway, having taken over from Govia Thameslink Railway in 2026.
 Services originating at London King's Cross operate to Peterborough, Letchworth Garden City, Cambridge, Ely, and King's Lynn, whereas services originating at Moorgate operate to Welwyn Garden City, Hertford North, Gordon Hill, and Stevenage.